-- The sudden urge to do some spring cleaning, which is commonly referred to as nesting during pregnancy.
+- The sudden urge to do some spring cleaning is commonly referred to as nesting during pregnancy.

-- A “leaking feeling” if you begin slowly losing amniotic fluid before labor begins.
+- A “leaking feeling” if you slowly lose amniotic fluid before labor begins.

 - An increase in lower back pain or cramping sensations.